Selborne-Fisher scheme: Integration reversed

 After World War I, opposition to the scheme gave rise to a movement to re-segregate the executive and engineering branches because during the war, officers were not able to be equally proficient at both engineering and executive duties.
 As part of this movement, the Royal Naval Engineering College was reopened in 1919, and in 1922 engineering training began for midshipmen, instead of sub-lieutenants.
 In 1921, the naval college at Osborne was no longer needed and was closed.

 By 1925, there were five branches of the Service: Military, Medical, Accountant, Naval Instructor, and Artisan.
 That year, an Order in Council ended the scheme, splitting the service into 12 categories: Executive, Engineer, Medical, Dental, Accountant and Instructor Officers, Chaplains, Shipwrights, Ordinance and Electrical Officers, Schoolmasters and Wardmasters.
 Shortly afterwards, the ranks of Midshipman (E) and Sub-lieutenant (E) appeared in Orders in Council for the first time.
 In 1931 mate was abandoned again, and mates were re-mustered as sub-lieutenants.

 The scheme left behind common entry, so all candidates for the engineering branch entered the Navy by the same route as those in the executive branch.

 Royal Marines

-Fisher's reforms included the inclusion of officers of the Royal Marines in the common entry scheme of 1907.
+Fisher's reforms included the inclusion of officers of the Royal Marines in the common entry scheme.
 Only after undergoing preliminary training, and upon reaching the rank of lieutenant, were sea-going officers of all branches to be given the option of choosing the Royal Marines as a career specialisation.
 During the three years that this aspect of the Selbourne Scheme was in force, only two entrants choose to become marine officers; a phenomenon accounted for by more limited career prospects and possibly social prejudice within the Royal Navy of the period.
-In 1912 Fisher acknowledged the problem and separate entry was restored for the Royal Marines.
+In 1912 separate entry was restored for the Royal Marines.